Louisiana State Penitentiary: B-Line

 The facility includes a group of houses called the "B-Line", which function as residences for prison staff members and their families; inmates perform services for the staff members and their households.
 The employee housing includes recreational centers, pools, and parks.
-The Angola B-Line Chapel was dedicated on Friday, July 17, 2009, at 4:00 pm.
+The Angola B-Line Chapel was dedicated on Friday, July 17, 2009.

 Residents on the prison grounds are zoned to West Feliciana Parish Public Schools.
 Primary schools serving the Angola grounds include Bains Lower Elementary School and Bains Elementary School in Bains.
 Secondary schools serving the Angola grounds are West Feliciana Middle School and West Feliciana High School in Bains.
 The West Feliciana Parish Library is located in St. Francisville.
 The library, previously a part of the Audubon Regional Library System, became independent in January 2004.
 West Feliciana Parish is in the service area of Baton Rouge Community College.

 Previously, elementary school children attended Tunica Elementary School in Tunica, Louisiana, located in proximity to Angola.
-The school building, 4 mi from Angola, is several miles from Angola's main entrance, and many of its students live on the Angola grounds.
+The school building, 4 mi from Angola, is several miles from Angola's main entrance, and many of its students lived on the Angola grounds.
 On May 18, 2011, due to budget cuts, the parish school board voted to close Tunica Elementary.